abhishek-archlinux/AnimeWatch/README.md

 ﻿# AnimeWatch
 AnimeWatch Player acts as Front End for mpv and mplayer.
 It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from most of the media player frontend designed for linux.

-(Arch users can directly go to Release section ,download appropriate pkg.tar.xz package and install it using 'yaourt -U pkg_name')
+(Arch users can directly go to Release section or Package directory,download appropriate pkg.tar.xz package and install it using 'yaourt -U pkg_name')

-(Ubuntu or Debian based distro users can also go to Release section,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb' )
+(Ubuntu or Debian based distro users can also go to Release section or PAckage directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb' )

+(If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)

 #Normal Mode
 ![AnimeWatch](/Images/Video.png)